SickChill/SickChill.Wiki/Quality-Settings.md

 ## Quality detection/determination

 To understand the quality setting, you first need to understand how the quality is detected/determent.
 When SickChill starts a search for your shows, it will collect all the titles from those results.
 The next step is checking those titles for quality names.
-(Examples of those names are x264 or 720p etc.) From those found quality names SickChill determinates the quality of a file.
+(Examples of those names are x264 or 720p etc.) From those found quality names SickChill determines the quality of a file.
 For HDTV quality the title needs to contain `720p` + `HDTV` + `x264` = `HD TV` Quality.
 In the list below you will find what a title needs to contain to be marked as a certain quality.

 ## Quality names to recognize the Quality of a file: